lxc/incus/doc/server.md

 (server)=
 # Server configuration

-The LXD server can be configured through a set of key/value configuration options.
+The Incus server can be configured through a set of key/value configuration options.

 The key/value configuration is namespaced.
 The following options are available: